 Melissa Killeen is the former President of Recovery Coaches International.

 She serves as a consultant for our Peer Recovery Training course.

-Wendy began her college education at 15 years old and earned a Bachelor of Arts in Communication-Print Media from The Master's College and a Master's degree in Justice Administration from Norwich University.
+Wendy began her college education as a 15 year old and earned a Bachelor of Arts in Communication-Print Media from The Master's College and a Master's degree in Justice Administration from Norwich University.